Section 21 – Junior And Teen Fair

 1. School Project of your choice.

-4. List as many towns and villages in Caledon, penmanship to count.
+4. List as many towns and villages in Caledon as you know, penmanship and spelling to count.

 5. Three rhubarb cupcakes decorated for an end of school party.
 Attractively displayed on a sturdy disposable plate covered with plastic wrap or a clear plastic bag.

-6. Make a quilt by gluing any pieces of paper using the fair theme.( There’s Still a Taste of Country!}
+6. Make a quilt by gluing coloured pieces of paper in patterns using the fair theme.( Seed to Table)

 8. Any art work, any medium.